Here, we answer the most common asked questions in relation to Debt Recovery:

 What are my options for paying back debt?

 Cash flow problems can make it problematic to pay debts on time.
 However, these issues can be addressed in several ways, such as increasing sales, asset sales or cutting costs.
 If these measures are not possible, or insufficient, you may wish to investigate a debt payment plan.
 This may involve paying off the debt in full, breaking it up into manageable payments or coming to a compromise with your creditors where they agree to write off some of the debt.
 To find out more about the process of paying back, click here.

 Who are the County Court Bailiffs and High Court Enforcement Officers?

 Both County Court Bailiffs and High Court Enforcement Officers are types of court-appointed enforcement agents.
 They collect unpaid debts on behalf creditors.
 Enforcement agents have limited legal powers, via warrants and writs of control respectively, to remove and sell goods to recover debts and fees owed by a debtor.
 Smaller claims are dealt with in the County Court and the High Court handles higher value claims.
 If you want to know about enforcement agents' powers, click here.

-How Do You Defend a County Court Claim and County Court Judgement?
+How Do You Defend a County Court Claim and County Court Judgment?

 If a creditor has warned you that they intend to obtain a County Court Judgment (CCJ), you must respond promptly, as time limits apply.
 Failure to do so can result in a default judgment, whereby the Court will set a monthly repayment or an order to pay the full amount immediately.
 If you intend to dispute the claim, the Defence form should be completed and returned.
 This must be done within 14 days of the claim being served.
 Read more.